 – How is it possible to live a charity based life today in a society that has chased it away?

-- How am I going to be able to build relationships and provide service that are neither considered as charity (as understood in the modern degraded sense), nor as dependency, nor as patronage, nor as philanthropy?
+– How am I going to build relationships and provide value that is neither considered as charity (as understood in the modern degraded sense), nor as dependency, nor as patronage, nor as philanthropy?

 – How can I lay this social contract –live a charity based life– in a clear manner?
 How can it be well communicated?

 The gift economy is our natural social contract, the one we have practiced in small communities since the dawn of time, starting with the family.
 The charity economy is the transposition of gift economy to the cosmic level, with no limit of time, number and space.
 In “Old Europe” where I live, solidarity is dying because of over-institutionalization.
 As far as I know, the contemporary social contract does not include provisions that we can live from charity.
 Receiving inevitably has something to do with profit (a sale, a salary, an inheritance, a annuity, dividends), or with being assisted… Because of scarce money, our societies don’t leave space for spontaneous offering, simple, without claim.
 We have to declare, subscribe, tax, justify, fill in forms… Isn’t it ironic, by the way, to see how much commercial exchange is deregulated, which leads to social and humanitarian catastrophes, whereas solidarity and donations are bounded by heavy, costly and blocking control mechanisms?
 Throughout history, however, collectives have always supported their shamans, their healers, their priests, their monks, their doctors by means of charity.
 But I am none of these.
 I am part of no church, I carry no spiritual or political ideology, I have none of these tags that reassure, and this adds spice to my situation.
 If I were a monk, no one would ask questions.
 People feel confused about me, and I understand them.